Meet Muscle Shoals

 Music in Muscle Shoals and Alabama

 Alabama’s Music Hall of Fame in Tuscumbia showcases Alabama’s rich musical history.
-The rich mix of cultures which settled in the south offered up diverse musical styles and influences, producing a wealth of talent.
-Native Alabama artists such as Nat King Cole, Lionel Richie, Emmylou Harris, Alabama, Hank Williams, Percy Sledge and countless songwriters and performers are celebrated here.
-During your visit to the museum be sure step in to the Recording Booth and record your own “hit’ song – proud to be the latest superstar recording artist out of Muscle Shoals!
+The rich mix of cultures which settled in the south offered up diverse musical styles and influences.
+Native Alabama artists such as Nat King Cole, Lionel Richie, Emmylou Harris, and Alabama.
+Also producing the remarkable talents of Hank Williams, Percy Sledge.
+Countless songwriters and performers are celebrated at the Hall of Fame.
+During your visit to the museum be sure step in to the Recording Booth and record your own “hit’ song.
+Be proud to be the latest superstar recording artist out of Muscle Shoals!

 Working Recording Studios